Table of contents

 Tip 1: Boolean search

 Boolean search is a method that uses logical operators (AND, OR, NOT) to combine keywords.
-It allows to precisely narrow – or broaden – search results to make them more relevant.
+It allows for the precise narrowing or broadening of search results to make them more relevant.

 Most social listening tools allow using Boolean search within projects.
-In practice, you can use them to group YouTube videos analytics to get more tailored insights.
+In practice, you can use them to group YouTube video analytics to get more tailored insights

 Tip 2: Context filtering

-Similarly to Boolean search, context filtering limits results to YouTube mentions that match clearly defined criteria, making the analysis more focused and easier to interpret.
+Similar to Boolean search, context filtering limits results to YouTube mentions that match clearly defined criteria, making the analysis more focused and easier to interpret

-Some tools, like Brand24 for example, offer an AI-powered Smart Context Search allowing nearly unlimited scope of context filtering.
+Some tools, like Brand24, offer an AI-powered Smart Context Search that allows nearly unlimited scope for context filtering.

 Tip 3: Competitors demographic insights